-- 26. Although a chief judge can appoint an investigative committee to investigate a complaint18c and a council can "conduct any additional investigation that it considers to be necessary"18d, years go by without a single committee being appointed and any additional investigation being conducted in any of the 12 regional circuits22a and 3 national courts18e.
-As a result, the complained-against judges have gotten scot-free without the statistics reporting for 13 years nationwide but 1 single private censure and 6 public ones out of 9,466 complaints.19e This is .07% or 1 in every 1,352.
-The judges have arrogated to themselves the power to effectively abrogate in self-interest that Act18a of Congress granting the people the right to complain against them and to petition for review of the dismissal of their complaints. - 27.
-Through complaint dismissal judges also obtain another wrongful professional benefit in addition to self-exemption from discipline, namely, the dispatch through expediency of their judicial work of administering justice.
-This type of benefit is increased when they resort to their means for wrongdoing, that is, unaccountable judicial decision-making power, to get rid of cases through the expedient of summary orders and perfunctory "not for publication" and "nonprecedential" decisions(jur:41§1).
+- 24. Although a chief judge can appoint an investigative committee to investigate a complaint^{18c} and a council can "conduct any additional investigation that it considers to be necessary"^{18d}, years go by without a single committee being appointed and any additional investigation being conducted in any of the 12 regional circuits^{2024a} and 3 national courts^{18e}.
+As a result, the complained-against judges have gotten scot-free without the statistics reporting for 13 years nationwide but 1 single private censure and 6 public ones out of 9,466 complaints.^{19e} This is .07% or 1 in every 1,352.
+The judges have arrogated to themselves the power to effectively abrogate in self-interest that Act of Congress granting the people the right to complain against them and to petition for review of the dismissals of the their complaints.21 - 25.
+In addition to ensuring reciprocity, judges fail to investigate each other in the self-interest of preserving their good relations with the other members of the class of judges as well as out of fear of being outcast as traitors.
+Camaraderie trumps discipline.